PoorvKumar/motorq-sde-assessment/README.md

 ## Testing the API
 - Encode your "mobileNumber:password" using an online base64 encoder
-- In Postman pass Authorization header value as "Basic <encoded-value>" for testing all authenticated routes
+- In Postman pass Authorization header value as "Basic encoded-value" for testing all authenticated routes

 ## Setup